Chiikawa: Characters

-Momonga is a naughty and playful critter resembling a flying squirrel.
-It is always focused on acting cute and is always begging for attention.
-Even during dangerous situations, it would ask for food and rest.
-In pursuit of its aim, Momonga often "acts cute".
-While it lacks knowledge in social cues, it makes an active effort to imitate other characters' cute actions, notably Chiikawa.
-In particular, it often imitates Chiikawa's yawning and crying.
+Momonga is a naughty and playful flying squirrel.
+They are always focused on acting cute, begging for attention, and often throws tantrums, contrasting with others.
+Even during dangerous situations, they would ask for food and rest.
+In pursuit of their aim, Momonga often "acts cute".
+While they lack knowledge in social cues, they make an active effort to imitate other characters' cute actions, notably Chiikawa.
+In particular, they often imitate Chiikawa's yawning and crying.
+While mostly depicted as doing things on their own, in later chapters they start to hang out with Furuhonya, albeit mostly for personal benefit.
+It is heavily implied that Dekatsuyo swapped bodies with Momonga with the help of a witch.